-- 1. Possess a Baccalaureate degree or its equivalent from an accredited university. - 2.
-Possess a General and Specific Grade Point Average (GPA) of at least 3.00.
-The specific grade point average refers to the 30-33 credits which are pre-requisites for admission into the Audiology Program. - 3.
+- 1. Possess a Baccalaureate degree or its equivalent from an accredited university. - Possess a General and Specific Grade Point Average (GPA) of at least 3.00.
+The specific grade point average refers to the 24-27 credits which are pre-requisites for admission into the Audiology Program. - 3.
 Official report of score obtained in the "Examen de Admisión a Estudios de Posgrado" (EXADEP) or in the Graduate Record Examination.
 Both exams must be taken within five calendars years of the application date.
-This requirement will provide a standard measurement in order to place the student even in terms of the areas measured by the test. - 4.
-Complete thirty or thirty-three (30-33) credits on the following areas or their equivalent:
+This requirement will provide a standard measurement in order to place the student even in terms of the areas measured by the test. - Complete twenty four of twenty-seven (24-27) credits on the following areas or their equivalent: